 We are an entirely silver amalgam free practice.
 We only use tooth coloured materials for fillings.

 A crown is an artificial restoration that fits over the remaining part of a prepared tooth, making it strong and giving it the shape of a natural tooth.
 This is the next step when there’s simply not enough good, healthy tooth left to rebuild it using composite materials.
-Our crowns are all either Zirconia, Ceramic or gold and range in price from £490 to £760 depending on complexity and materials used.
-All options carry an unequivocal 2 year warranty against breakage.
+Our crowns are all either Zirconia, Ceramic or gold and range in price from £620 to £660 on a plan depending on complexity and materials used.
+All options carry an unequivocal 2-year warranty against breakage.

 There are three main ways to replace missing teeth.
 The first is with a removable false tooth or teeth – a partial denture.
 The second is with a fixed bridge and the third is to use dental implants.

 A bridge is usually used where there are fewer teeth to replace, or when the missing teeth are only on one side of the mouth.
 Bridges are usually made of a precious metal base.
 They are especially useful when the supporting teeth are already heavily filled and worn.
-In this case having a bridge both fills the space left by a missing tooth and also restores the strength of the adjacent teeth.
-They cost from £720 upwards depending on how many teeth are replaced.
+In this case, having a bridge both fill the space left by a missing tooth and also restores the strength of the adjacent teeth.

 If the bridge will show, porcelain is then bonded to the base and it’s possible to make an extremely strong restoration that will look great and last for years.